Hashara/404webapp/README.md

 admin login->
   admin page->
-      sign in admin for the system
+      sign in new admins for the system

       sign in teachers for the System

-      teachers  ->
+      all teachers page ->
+                    send msg (individual or group)
+                    teacher->
+                        details
                         location
-        send msg (individual or group)
                         progress
                         attendance

       All classes page->